rk1a/minetest/docs-minetester/source/advanced/client_api.rst

   subscribes to the topic in order to read out the observations.
   See `this script <https://github.com/EleutherAI/minetest/blob/develop/scripts/data_recorder.py>`_ for an example of how to implement a data gathering client.

+In both cases the ZMQ socket address is passed to the Minetest client via the ``--client-address`` command line argument.